What is the Mann Whitney U Test?

 Let’s quickly examine how this test works to understand why this is true.

-The test ranks all the sample data from low to high.
+The procedure ranks all the sample data from low to high.
 Then it sums the ranks for both groups.
 If the results are statistically significant, one group tends to have higher ranking values than the other.

 This analysis doesn’t involve medians or other distributional properties—just the ranks.